dointeractive/guides/contributing/README.md

 - [x] add foo
 ```

+### Avoid contributing huge changes

+If you rework some part of code, and see, that the sum of added/deleted lines exceeds 500 LoC – consider splitting your constribution into several pull requests.
+It should be possible to review and deploy your changes in several independent stages.

 ### Be calm

 A critique of your code is not tantamount to a personal attack.
 [Take it easy](https://www.youtube.com/watch?v=RVmG_d3HKBA#t=43).
 We are all working together to make a better software and not to disgrace you.